anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Example Parboiled Registrar Voucher Request - RVR (from Registrar to MASA)

 The term parboiled refers to food which is partially cooked.
-In [BRSKI], the term refers to a Pledge voucher-request (PVR) which has been received by the Registrar, and then has been processed by the Registrar ("cooked"), and is now being forwarded to the MASA.
+In {{RFC8995}}, the term refers to a Pledge voucher-request (PVR) which has been received by the Registrar, and then has been processed by the Registrar ("cooked"), and is now being forwarded to the MASA.

 The following is an example Registrar voucher-request (RVR) sent from the Registrar to the MASA, in "General JWS JSON Serialization".